delendum-xyz/delendum.xyz/_posts/2022-11-22-introducing-the-fellowship-program.md

 For a research fellow, you will be collaborating with researchers on original, exploratory topics that lead to the creation of new use cases in practice.
 For a developer fellow, you will be working with other builders to create new products, with feedback on product feasibility and implementation.

-This program provides access to
+This program provides access to:

 - daily office hours with our team members and external mentors to cover the cryptography, engineering, product development aspects of your project
 - weekly research discussion session, joint brainstorming session, external collaboration session, cross-review process to review your work in progress